oliverklee/ext-seminars/Documentation/Reference/Hooks/Index.rst

 .. _emailsalutation_en:

-Hooks for the salutation in all e-mails to the attendees
+Hooks for the salutation in all emails to the attendees
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""

-It is also possible to extend the salutation used in the e-mails with the following hook:
+It is also possible to extend the salutation used in the emails with the following hook:

 - modifySalutation for tx\_seminars\_EmailSaluation which is called just